revk/ESP32-Audio/README.md

 († Open source)

-This project provides software and PCB designs for working with I2S microphone and speaker, most notably a self contacined battery opertated audio recorder to micro SD card.
+This project provides software and PCB designs for working with I2S microphone and speaker, most notably a self contained battery operated audio recorder to micro SD card.

 The software provides working for a number of different use cases.